jozzdart/prf/README.md

 - 🔐 **Isolate-safe behavior** with `SharedPreferencesAsync`
 - 📦 **Out-of-the-box support** for `DateTime`, `Uint8List`, enums, full models (`PrfJson<T>`), and more

-# ⚙️ Persistent Services & Utilities
+# 📦 Persistent Services and Utilities

 [⤴️ Back](#table-of-contents) -> Table of Contents